shanerobinson/wordpress-export-to-markdown/README.md

 - Your [WordPress export file](https://wordpress.org/support/article/tools-export-screen/)

 It is recommended that you drop your WordPress export file into the same directory that you run this script from so it's easy to find.

+> NOTE: Starting at v3.0.0 the script's defaults have been changed for faster development.
+Name your XML file "posts.xml" and Images have been disabled by default to speed the export.

 You can run this script immediately in your terminal with `npx`: